-There is a signing in and out book in the foyer.
+There is a signing in and out book on the landing outside dorms one, two and three.
 Students must fill it in legibly, appropriately and in person, whenever they go out or come in (apart from going to meals and to lessons).
-This is a way of letting the house staff know where they are in case of an emergency such as a fire and helps students develop their sense of independence and responsibility.
+This is a way of letting the house staff know where they are in case of an emergency (such as a fire) and helps students develop their sense of independence and responsibility.